-I include here recent articles and public presentations.
+I include here my books, recent articles and public presentations.
 Click on the headings to read the non-book items.

 Milking Our Memories is a memoir, sometimes sad, often funny, of the tribulations and triumphs of two Irish teenagers and their Australian descendants, many of them dairy farmers in Victoria’s fertile Lakes and Craters district.